 Strategies involved in golf course and athletic field operations, including development of management cultural practices, adherence to environment regulations, personnel management and budgeting.
 Students may be expected to attend Saturday field trips.

-Introduction to urban trees: biology, management requirements, design of urban spaces for trees, site modifications and construction techniques, tree selection, installation techniques, establishing trees in adverse sites, tree pruning and related tree management practices.
-A written tree management plan is required of every student.
+Introduces urban trees: biology, management requirements, design of urban spaces for trees, site modifications and construction techniques, tree selection, installation techniques, establishing trees in adverse sites, tree pruning and related tree management practices.
+A written tree management plan is required.

 Techniques for determining, interpreting and managing the nutritional status of container grown greenhouse and nursery crops.
 Includes water quality, substrate physical and chemical parameters, irrigation and fertilization practices.